hu7han73/tweet_drug_abuse_cls/README.md

 #### How to run:
   * First setup all the environments, and clone the repo.
   * Read all the related papers and the code so you understand the big picture.
   * If you want to try some other preprocess methods, you can read the raw tweets and write your own code to preprocess them.
-Otherwise, you can use clean_tweet column in the dataset.
+Otherwise, you can use clean tweets in the dataset.
   * Run the "feature_expansion.py" to get the expanded features ready.
   * Run the "ensemble_models.py" and the "ensemble_ml_models.py" to train models.
   * Run the "read_results.py" and the "read_ml_results.py" to evaluate the models.